mariuszmmm/currency-converter-react/README.md

 <br>

 ## Setup
-To run the program from the currency-converter-react repository on your local computer, you can follow these steps:
+To run the program from the 'currency-converter-react' repository on your local computer, you can follow these steps:
 1. <b>Downloading the source code:</b><br>
 Clone the repository from the GitHub page to your local computer using the command:
 ```commandline